Skip to main content

 • Nested Composition: Unlimited nesting depth for hierarchical pipeline structures

-• High Performance: Minimal overhead with shared runner and optimized context creation
+• High Performance: Minimal overhead with scoped runner resolution and optimized context creation

 Installation